eladzlot/gsh-cpt-pilot/supplementary/preregistration.md

 We performed a power analysis using Monte Carlo simulation of a Bayesian multilevel model to assess the proposed sample size.
 Based on 1000 simulations with anticipated effect sizes derived from meta-analytic findings (Asmundson et al., 2018), the power analysis indicates that with our design, we have 84% power to detect non-inferiority for our primary hypothesis comparing face-to-face CPT to combined app-based interventions.
 For the secondary hypothesis comparing expert vs. non-expert app guidance, power is 75%, which is adequate for this exploratory aim in a pilot study.
-The analysis incorporated an ICC of 0.5 and used a non-inferiority margin of 0.5 standard deviations with a probability threshold of 0.89.
+The analysis incorporated an ICC of 0.5 and used a non-inferiority margin of 0.5 standard deviations with a probability threshold of 0.89, and expected dropout rate of 20% for all conditions.
 The full report can be found in the study repository.

 ### 3.3 Intervention Protocols

 **Face-to-Face CPT (Active Control):**
-- Standard 12-session CPT protocol delivered by trained therapists
+- Standard 12-16 session CPT protocol delivered by trained therapists
 - Weekly 50-minute individual sessions
 - Follows manualized CPT with standard worksheets and homework assignments